Ensono/stacks-dotnet/README.md

 - `stacks-az-func-aeh-listener`.
 Template containing an Azure Function project with a single function that has a Event Hub trigger.
 The function receives the message and deserializes it.
 - `stacks-az-func-cosmosdb-worker`.
 Azure Function containing a CosmosDb change feed trigger.
 Upon a CosmosDb event, the worker reads it and publishes a message to Service Bus.

+### Generating the expected directory trees

+The template outputs are validated during testing using the directory tree files in the `scripts/expected-trees` directory.
+When files are added or removed from the template the expected directory trees will need to be updated.
+This can be done using the `test-templates.ps1` script with the `-GenerateExpectedTrees` parameter (`pwsh test-templates.ps1 -GenerateExpectedTrees`)

 ### Template usage

 #### Template installation